Haivision/srt/docs/CodingConventions.md

 Multi-declarations are allowed only in case when the type name doesn't have any symbolic modifiers (pointer, reference, array), and even in this case they are discouraged.
-Use `typedef` in case when declaring multiple variables by one declaration was necessary to not repeat a long type name.
+Use rather `typedef` in case when declaring multiple variables by one declaration was necessary to not repeat a long type name.

-Multi-modifications are not allowed at all.
-This concerns:
+Multi-modifications are instruction expressions with:

 * Multi-assignment - like `a = b = c;`
 * More than one modification in one instruction caused by operators